govigilant/laravel-healthchecks/README.md

 A ready-to-use Docker-based development environment lives in `devenv/`.
 Ensure Docker is running, then start the stack: `docker compose -f devenv/docker-compose.yml up --build`.

-This will create a Laravel application and link this package for development.
-The bearer token is set to `testing` and can be used to access the health endpoint:
+This will create a Laravel application, link this package for development, and set the bearer token to `testing`, which can be used to access the health endpoint:
 ```shell
 curl -X POST "http://localhost:8000/api/vigilant/health" \
   -H "Authorization: Bearer testing" \